1111 #0042 by Kevin Abosch (installation view)

 What is the 1111 collection?

-1111 is a pioneering NFT art collection by conceptual artist Kevin Abosch, launched in March 2021 on OpenSea.
+1111 is an NFT art series by conceptual artist Kevin Abosch, minted on OpenSea beginning on March 23, 2021.

-Technically, the collection uses the ERC-1155 standard on Ethereum, with metadata stored on Arweave for permanence.
+On the technical side, the collection uses the ERC-1155 standard on Ethereum, with images/metadata stored on Arweave.

 Why Pay Attention?